 We will NOT pick up the following items:

-- Small piles of branches, hedge trimmings, vines, long grasses, yard debris, poison ivy or oak, plants, etc. These items should be put in your garbage container and/or garbage bag and placed out for your weekly trash pickup (branches should be cut to no longer than 6-foot lengths and tied into 40-pound bundles).
+- Small piles of brush, hedge trimmings, vines, long grasses, yard debris, poison ivy or oak, plants, etc. These items should be put in your garbage container and/or garbage bag and placed out for your weekly trash pickup (brush should be cut to no longer than 6-foot lengths and tied into 40-pound bundles).
 Each bundle counts towards weekly 6 trash can limit, but can be placed out every week.

 - Yard or tree debris that appears it was raked.
 If items were raked up, there is a good possibility that stones are included in the pile.
 This will damage the chipping equipment and produce potentially dangerous projectiles for the crew members.
 Please bag all of this type of debris and set it out with your trash.